Day 140: Mavora Walkway and Mararoa River Track

 Snowy Mountains Near North Mavora Lake

-Light rain had started before I continued, but then it started to hail and became quite cold, as it would be when lots of little ice cubes fall on you.
-I stopped for a bit in the shadow of a toilet to get out of the hail, which helped a bit.
+I stopped near the entrance to the campground for a snack.
+Light rain started shortly before I continued, but after I got started, it began to hail and became quite cold, as it would be when lots of little ice cubes fall on you.
+I stopped for a few minutes in the shadow of a toilet to get out of the hail, which helped a bit.
 I could see to the south that the storm was coming towards me, and that it was clearing ahead, so I wouldn’t have to wait too long.
 Once the hail mostly stopped, I kept going, occasionally ducking into small stands of trees to get out of the still cold rain for a bit.
 By the time I’d made it to a swingbridge across the Mavora at the south end of the campground, the rain had mostly passed.

 While I was going through the campground, a guy parked at one of the campsites offered me a ride to town.
 While I much appreciated the offer, I knew (hoped) the rain would be a temporary thing and that good weather was coming.
 (And, I’ll get to town tomorrow, anyway.)